Brain Injury Medicine

 Competency, Testamentary Capacity, Undue Influence

-Brain function impacted by Dementia or Alzheimer’s Disease is degenerative.
 Competency implies the exercise of free will with clear-thinking and lucid decision-making–and a functioning brain.
-Testamentary Capacity cases, and susceptibility to undue influence, especially alleged in the elderly, (brain function can impact vulnerability and emotional decision-making), Disability and other cases.
+Testamentary Capacity cases, and susceptibility to undue influence, especially alleged in the elderly, can be associated with mental impairment.
+Brain function can impact vulnerability and emotional decision-making.
+Lucid decision-making and self-advocacy—key to both testamentary capacity and undue influence–can be tied to a Traumatic Brain Injury or a degenerative Brain Disease.
+Degenerative brain diseases include Alzheimer’s and other Dementias.

 Please call me to discuss your Brain Injury case.